stomar/deblank/README.md

 - No additional Ruby gems are needed to run `deblank`.

-- `deblank` has been tested with Ruby 1.9.3 on a Linux machine and on Windows (command prompt with code page 850).
+- `deblank` has been tested with Ruby 1.9.3 and Ruby 2.0.0 on Linux and on Windows (command prompt with code page 850).

 Documentation
 -------------